JaykeBird/ssui/README.md

 - **TabControl** - a flat-styled tab control, where each tab has a title, icon, and close button
 - **TimeSpinner** - a spinner that allows users to enter in a time value (supports any TimeSpan value, or TimeOnly in .NET 6+)

+### WPF XAML Converters

+SolidShineUi also includes a lot of WPF XAML converters.
+See [the Value Converters wiki page](https://github.com/JaykeBird/ssui/wiki/Value-Converters) for the full list and how to use them.

 ### Other Classes

 - **ArithmeticParser** - parse math expressions (`"(5+4)/2"`) quickly and easily.
 [Available separately](https://github.com/JaykeBird/ArithmeticParser) as well